who we are

 Visit the USING THE LIBRARY page to learn more about borrowing materials and other policies.

-The Marine Community Library is a unique collaboration between the city of Marine on St. Croix, Washington County, and the Marine Library Association (MarLA).
+Marine Community Library is a collaboration between the City of Marine on St. Croix, Washington County Library, and the non-profit Marine Library Association (MarLA).

 What is the role of the city?

-The city of Marine provides space in the town hall, internet access, and electricity.
+The City of Marine on St. Croix provides space in the Village Hall, internet access, electricity, and oversight.